5 Spending Habits That Lead to Debt

 You can resolve this bad habit by reducing your expenses and relying only on your income to pay for your wants and needs.
 Emphasis on needs.

 Using Credit for Ordinary Purchases

-You should use cash (or available cash in your checking account) to make everyday purchases like groceries, gas, clothes, and entertainment.
+You should use cash (or the available cash in your checking account) to make everyday purchases like groceries, gas, clothes, and entertainment.
 The appeal of credit cards is the ability to pay later for items that you buy now.